 What is flow?

 Flow is the mental and physical state where a person is fully immersed, focused, and enjoys the activity he/she is doing.
+Flow is an optimal state of psychological functioning where we are deeply engaged in a task that is just above our current level of performance.
+The challenge of engaging in a task just beyond our skill level helps us improve our performance and grow.
 When in flow, a person is said to be in the ‘zone’.
 A person in flow could be one with the activity but disconnected from everything around.
 Hyper-focused and blind to unnecessary background information.
 Fully engaged and immersed in the activity.

 When are you in flow?